zeek/spicy/doc/development/coding-style.rst

 - Formatting aspects of commit messages are linted with `gitlint
   <https://jorisroovers.com/gitlint/>`__ via pre-commit hooks, see
   :ref:`tooling`.
-In particular we enforce that summary lines start with a capital letter and end in a period, and length limits for both summary and body lines.
+In particular, we enforce that summary lines start with a capital letter and end in a period, and length limits for both summary and body lines.